SixSq/hn-docs/docs/training/end-users/onedata.rst

 - Click on its Service URL column (the value starts with ssh://...)

-You should be redirected to the Centos 7 VM , with user root The VM is already running an instance of OneClient process to provide POSIX access to your data
+ Assuming you added your SSH public key to your Nuvla profile (see :ref:`ssh`), you should be redirected to the Centos 7 VM , with user root The VM is already running an instance of OneClient process to provide POSIX access to your data

 - Browse the directory which was set as `mount point` when :ref:`oneclient`